Obama sends U.S. military advisers to Iraq as battle rages over refinery

 Maliki's Shi'ite alliance won the most votes in April parliamentary elections, and U.S. officials said the Obama administration was pressing Iraqi authorities to accelerate the process of forging a new governing coalition and for it to be broad-based, including Sunnis and Kurds.

-A senior member of Maliki’s State of Law list suggested immediate U.S. military action was no longer necessary because defenses in the capital, Baghdad, hade been strengthened and the new advisers would make it easier to bomb in the future if needed.
+A senior member of Maliki’s State of Law list suggested immediate U.S. military action was no longer necessary because defences in the capital Baghdad have been strengthened and the new advisers will make it easier to bomb in the future if needed.

 ”Once they are down there, they will be able to do targeting,” the politician said, suggesting that Iraqi security forces have "bought time" by toughening their resistance to the insurgent advance.